JayKeaton/DeckBuildReference/General Cmdr deck building guide.md

   - Behind state (8-13 cards)\
     Happens when player have better board/resources and threaten to win before you can.
 Interactions like board wipes are excellent Behind cards examples.
   - Parity state (10-15 cards)\
     Parity is when the players get in a stale mate where no one dominate the board so no one can afford to attack another player.
-The best Parity cards are the one that allow you to bypass the opponents defense: one sided board wipes, massive army boost, making your best attacker unblockable, ...
+The best Parity cards are the one that allow you to bypass the opponents defense or get a resource advantage.
   - Ahead state (3-8 cards)\
     You are in the lead when you have clear advantage over the other players, either through board state or resources.
 But with 3 other players at the table, you might not keep that lead for long once other players decide to take you down.
-That's why you need Ahead card to transform a lead into a win... or into another player's defeat.
+That's why you need Ahead card to either:
+    - Stay in the lead longer: cards that detter, prevent or neutralize opponents aggression
+    - Win you the game faster: eliminate opponents or win you the game

   Re-evaluate your cards with this Development/Behind/Parity/Ahead framework in mind.
 Avoid the cards that perform in only one case if it's already covered by other cards.
 Pick the cards that perform well in each situations.\
   This framework known as the [quadrant theory](https://www.youtube.com/shorts/fU-BHhnihWs) and derives from a framework for evaluating cards in the limited format.
 However, when searching the term, you might not find it as your 1st search result.
 That's because, each time a Magic player have an idea in four parts, they call it a quadrant theory.